AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-22-Quaternions.md

 q \bar{q} = q_{x}^{2} + q_{y}^{2} + q_{z}^{2} + q_{w}^{2}
 $$

-we can rewrite the magnitude equation as
+then we can rewrite the magnitude equation as

 $$
 ||q|| = \sqrt{q \bar{q}}